rokbenko/ai-playground/openai-tutorials/1-Get_response_in_JSON_format/README.md

 ## 📖 Short description 📖

-Python and Node.js examples on how to get a JSON response.
+Python and Node.js examples on how to get a JSON response using the OpenAI Chat Completions API.

 <br>